Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Setting up the device simulator

 This sample uses a device simulator that includes provisioning using the Device Provisioning Service.
 The device simulator is located here: [Azure Digital Twins and IoT Hub Integration Sample](https://github.com/Azure-Samples/digital-twins-iothub-integration/tree/main/device-simulator).
-Get the sample project on your machine by navigating to the sample link and selecting the Download ZIP button underneath the title.
+Get the sample project on your machine by navigating to the sample link root repo and selecting the Download ZIP button underneath the title.

 The device simulator is based on Node.js version 10.0.x or later.
 [Prepare your development environment](https://github.com/Azure/azure-iot-sdk-node/blob/master/doc/node-devbox-setup.md) describes how to install Node.js for this tutorial on either Windows or Linux.
 Go to the device-simulator directory and install the dependencies using the following command.
 ```cmd